There are many ways to transfer an image or pattern onto wood. In this post, I cover how to transfer a pattern onto wood without using graphite paper.

 Step 3- Draw on the back with a pencil

-Don’t draw too lightly as you need a decent amount of pencil to be able to transfer it onto the wood.
+Don’t draw too lightly as you need a decent amount of pencil to transfer it onto the wood.

 Related: Green Artist Wood Burning Tools Recommendation List

-Step 4- Place your image onto wood and tape it down to secure for tracing
+Step 4- Place your image onto wood and tape it down to secure it for tracing

 Step 5- Start tracing over your image

-Now is the most important part of the process.
+Now is the most important part of the process!
 Carefully trace over all the lines of your image to transfer it onto wood.
 This may take a while depending on how detailed your image is.
 I like to use a ballpoint pen to do this.
-Use decent pressure as you trace and make sure to go over all the details you want to be transferred onto the wood.
+Use decent pressure and trace all the details you want to be transferred onto the wood.

-Step 6- Lift up paper to reveal the image
+Step 6- Lift up the paper to reveal the image

 Your image is now transferred and is ready to be burned!